redis/redis-doc/topics/data-types-intro.md

 This tutorial is in no way complete and has covered just the basics of the API.
 Read the [command reference](/commands) to discover a lot more.

-Thanks for reading, and have a good hacking with Redis!
+Thanks for reading, and have a good time hacking with Redis!